BlogVida práctica en Colombia

 Showing original language

-If you are a public accountant in Colombia, you probably remember what the profession was like a few years ago: stacks of physical folders, hours wasted in traffic visiting client offices, and absolute dependence on a fixed desk.
+If you are a public accountant in Colombia, you probably remember what the profession was like a few years ago: piles of physical folders, lost hours in traffic to visit client offices, and absolute dependence on a fixed desk.
 Today, the rules of the game have changed.
-Virtual accounting consulting in Colombia is a 100% legal and highly profitable business model that allows you to serve SMEs and professionals across the country from your home, provided you meet the requirements of the Central Board of Accountants (JCC) and the DIAN.
+Virtual accounting advisory in Colombia is a 100% legal and highly profitable business model that allows you to serve SMEs and professionals nationwide from your home, as long as you meet the requirements of the Central Board of Accountants (Junta Central de Contadores - JCC) and DIAN.

-Personally, I believe the biggest challenge in making the leap to digital is not learning how to use cloud software, but structuring your services in a way that builds trust from a distance.
-Pay attention to this: clients entrust their finances to those who demonstrate order and transparency, regardless of whether they are in Bogotá, Medellín, or a remote town.
-Here, I explain step-by-step how to formalize your practice, what tools you need, and how to start getting clients online.
-If you want to see real options right now, you can post your services for free on Colombia Move — posting is completely free.
+Personally, I believe that the biggest challenge of making the leap to digital is not learning how to use cloud software, but structuring your services in a way that builds trust from a distance.
+Watch out for this: clients entrust their finances to those who demonstrate order and transparency, regardless of whether they are in Bogotá, Medellín, or a remote town.
+Here I explain step-by-step how to formalize your practice, what tools you need, and how to start getting clients online.
+If you want to see real options right now, you can publish your services for free on Colombia Move — publishing is completely free.

-1. The legal framework: What you cannot skip
+1. The legal framework: What you cannot omit

 Before you start promoting yourself on social media or platforms, you must get your house in order.
 Being virtual does not exempt you from the ethical and legal responsibilities of the profession in Colombia.

-- JCC Professional Card: To practice legally, certify income, or audit financial statements, it is mandatory to be registered with the Central Board of Accountants.
+• JCC Professional Card: To practice legally, certify income, or audit financial statements, it is mandatory to be registered with the Central Board of Accountants.
 The process is done 100% online.
-For the year 2026, the official cost for issuing the Professional Card for the first time is $482,000 COP, according to JCC Resolution D-0001-2026.
+For the year 2026, the official cost of issuing the Professional Card for the first time is $482,000 COP, according to JCC Resolution D-0001-2026.

-- RUT Update: As an independent worker, your Single Tax Registry (RUT) with the DIAN must reflect your activity.
-The main code you must register is CIIU 6920, which corresponds to "Accounting, bookkeeping, financial auditing, and tax consulting activities."
+• RUT Update: As an independent worker, your Single Tax Registry (RUT) with DIAN must reflect your activity.
+The main code you must register is CIIU 6920, which corresponds to "Accounting, bookkeeping and auditing activities; tax consultancy".

 2. How to structure your online accounting services portfolio

-One of the most common mistakes when starting out is wanting to offer "everything for everyone."
+One of the most common mistakes when starting out is wanting to offer "everything to everyone."
 In the digital world, specialization sells better.
 Divide your portfolio into two main categories:

 Recurring services: This is where your business stability lies.
-You can offer monthly accounting outsourcing for SMEs, payroll processing, social security, and periodic tax filing (VAT, withholding tax).
-By bundling these services, you ensure a fixed monthly income.
+You can offer monthly accounting outsourcing for SMEs, payroll processing, social security, and periodic tax filings (VAT, withholding tax).
+By packaging these services, you secure a fixed monthly income.

-One-off or seasonal services: These are excellent for capturing new clients who may later become recurring.
-Include income tax returns for individuals, income certifications for bank loans, and tax planning.
+One-off or seasonal services: These are excellent for capturing new clients who can later become recurring.
+This includes income tax returns for individuals, income certifications for bank loans, and tax planning.

 A golden tip: avoid setting generic average hourly rates.
-Fees depend on the client's complexity, their transaction volume, and their tax regime.
+Fees depend on the client's complexity, transaction volume, and tax regime.
 It is better to offer personalized quotes after an initial diagnostic video call.
-Just as many professionals decide to offer virtual services in other areas, the secret is to bundle value, not time.
+Just like many professionals decide to offer virtual services in other areas, the secret lies in packaging value rather than time.

 3. Essential tools for the virtual accountant